Martinsandoval/ecommerce-prosi/README.md

-# Prosi — eCommerce Product Management
+# Prosigliere — eCommerce Product Management

 A small full-stack demo for managing a webstore's product catalog: a public storefront that lists active products with search and pagination, and an admin view for creating, searching, filtering, and activating/deactivating products.